AI Compliance | | 15 min read

 Human oversight

 A strong AI disclosure should explain where humans remain accountable.
-This is especially important when AI output influences deliverables, recommendations, eligibility determinations, cybersecurity triage, program reporting, mission support, or customer-facing services.
+This is especially important when AI output influences deliverables, recommendations, eligibility determinations, cybersecurity triage, program reporting, mission support, or services facing the customer.

 Testing and monitoring